Manhattan Municipal Building: 1910s and 1920s

-1930s to 1950s
+1930s to 1960s

-By 1934, Manhattan borough president Samuel Levy called the elevators "unsafe", given that all of the elevators needed twice-daily inspections, and their manufacturer had gone out of business soon after installing them.
-The city had to make its own replacement parts for the elevators, which had been described as "old and wheezy", and acting like "Coney Island roller coasters", and fourteen of the elevators had to be taken out of service in late 1934.
-All of the elevators were replaced between 1935 and 1937, under a project funded partially with a $1.8 million grant from the Works Progress Administration.
-While the elevators were being replaced, city employees in the building worked in three staggered shifts.
-The elevator project also shortened several elevator shafts: within the north and south wings, some of the shafts above the 14th floor were removed to make way for office space.
-Civic Fame at the top of the Municipal Building was also refurbished during the 1930s, and green mercury vapor bulbs were also installed in the north lobby.
+By 1931, Manhattan borough president Samuel Levy had requested $2 million to replace the building's elevators, which were so unreliable that some employees used the emergency stairs instead of the elevators.
+All of the elevators needed twice-daily inspections, and, since their manufacturer was no longer in business, the city had to make its own replacement parts for the elevators, which were described as "old and wheezy", and acting like "Coney Island roller coasters".
+After fourteen of the elevators were taken out of service in late 1934, architect Mitchell Bernstein filed plans in January 1935 for a $160,000 renovation of the building's elevators and offices.
+Work began that June and was funded partially with a $1.8 million grant from the Works Progress Administration.
+While the elevators were being replaced, city employees worked in three staggered shifts.
+Some of the shafts above the 14th floor were removed to make way for office space.
+The first group of seven new elevators was installed in April 1936, and the elevator-replacement project was completed at the end of 1937.

-By 1939, the building could not accommodate all of the city government's agencies, several of which were located in alternate quarters surrounding Foley Square to the north.
+The city government conducted other renovations during the 1930s, cleaning the facade for the first time in 1936.
+Civic Fame at the top of the Municipal Building was refurbished during the 1930s, and green mercury vapor bulbs were installed in the north lobby.
+Several Civil Works Administration artists also created paintings for some of the offices.
+A bronze plaque, memorializing 316 firefighters who died on duty, was dedicated at the building in 1937.
+The city also planned to add three stories atop the building for $2.037 million; to fund this project, it received a $916,650 grant from the Public Works Administration in 1938.
+By the next year, the building could no longer accommodate all of the city government's agencies, several of which were located in alternate quarters surrounding Foley Square to the north.
 The offices in the Municipal Building included radio station WNYC on the 25th floor, the Municipal Reference Library on the 22nd floor, and the Marriage Chapel on the 2nd floor.

 In 1949, the city's commissioner of public works announced that four floors would be renovated and modernized in the first phase of a planned multi-stage overhaul.
 The next year, the city began installing a dial-telephone system at the Municipal Building, replacing the fourteen old telephone switchboards.
 At the time, the 20 city agencies in the building had a collective 1,264 telephones.
-The new switchboards were activated in 1951, and every line in the Municipal Building was given the same 10-digit phone number with 1,426 four-digit extensions.
+The new switchboards were activated in 1951, and every line in the Municipal Building was given the same 10-digit phone number with 1,426 four-digit extensions; the number was changed in 1963 when the city government consolidated about 7,000 phone extensions in Lower Manhattan.
+The New York City Landmarks Preservation Commission designated the building as an official city landmark in 1966, and the facade was again cleaned the next year for $400,000.